-Challenges of Being a CEO: What it Takes to Lead a Company and Being a Great CEO
+CEO Challenges: What it Takes to Lead a Company as a Great CEO

 It’s not always smooth sailing for companies, and every once in a while they are faced with a trial that can make or break the company.
 Leaders of major enterprises like Merrill Lynch and Lehman Brothers couldn’t battle the recession of 2007; they were acquired and the management replaced.
 Good leaders recognize that the aftermath of a negative event is a formative experience that changes your company forever.
 They should be careful to identify any physical and emotional impact left due to the damage done to the company, and work to bring the company back on track without creating an adverse reaction from stakeholders and employees.

 Ken Chenault, CEO of American Express, says the best career advice he’s heard in his life was from his father who said, “Don’t forget who you are with the title or job that you hold.”